rcomrad/data/New folder/README.md

 No guarantee | No warranty | No return

 # Server Setup

+KusServer uses vcpkg to manage libraries for cmake by specifing toolchain file in CMakeLists.txt file.
+KusServer requires the following libraries:

+	boost
+	libpqxx
+	crow

 ## Automated remote server deploy
 To start the server, run the file /devops/setup/server_setup.bat.
 This file extracts server configuration information from the local bat file.